Just two teams remain in the hunt to be the winner of Super Bowl LIV in Tampa on February 7, 2021.

 The Super Bowl pool is also known as “Super Bowl Squares”.
 The pool begins with a 10-by-10 grid, or 100 individual boxes, meaning you will need a decent sized group to fill in the squares.
 Each square is assigned a cost, typically it’s $1 but can be lower or higher depending on the participants.
 Before the Super Bowl kicks off, participants purchase individual boxes (its OK for people to purchase more than 1 square) until all 100 of the squares are accounted for.
 The numbers 0-9 are then randomly assigned to the columns and rows, giving two numbers to each individual cell.

 One axis represents the last digit of the NFC team’s score and the other represents the last digit of the AFC team’s score.
 Whoever has the correct digits of the score wins the pot.
-Having “Rams 3 and Patriots 3” last year would have cashed in after last years final score of Patriots 13, Rams 3.
+Having “Rams 3 and Patriots 3” for Super Bowl 53 would have cashed in after last years final score of Patriots 13, Rams 3.

 There are variations on how to payout the money.
 Some squares are “winner take all” based on one winner having the correct final score.
 In other cases, you can divide the pot for 25% to be paid out at the end of each quarter, which provides a chance for more that 1 winner during the game.